Rewriting a Utility

 }

 This reads like: to print out the digits in reverse order, print the last followed by the remaining digits in reverse order.
-Now it’s obvious what to do out about it:
+Now it’s obvious what to do about it:

 void mitoa(int n) {